2025 UAB Blazers football team

-The 2025 UAB Blazers football team represent the University of Alabama at Birmingham as a member of the American Conference during the 2025 NCAA Division I FBS football season.
-The Blazers play their home games at Protective Stadium, located in Birmingham, Alabama.
+The 2025 UAB Blazers football team represented the University of Alabama at Birmingham as a member of the American Conference during the 2025 NCAA Division I FBS football season.
+The Blazers played their home games at Protective Stadium, located in Birmingham, Alabama.

 Third-year head coach Trent Dilfer was fired after he led the Blazers to a 2–4 record to start, with offensive coordinator Alex Mortensen being named interim head coach for the remainder of the season.

+The UAB Blazers drew an average home attendance of 19,702, the 99th-highest of all NCAA Division I FBS football teams.